Synthetixio/synthetix/docs/contracts/PurgeableSynth.md

 ## Description

 This is a [Synth](Synth.md) where all the holders can be liquidated back to sUSD at current rates, so that the contract can be removed from the system.
-A Synth must either be frozen (if it is an inverse synth) or have its total outstanding supply worth less than $100\,000$ USD in order to be liquidated.
+In order to be liquidated, a Synth must either be frozen (if it is an inverse synth) or have its total outstanding supply worth less than $100\,000$ USD.
 Hence it is mainly useful for eliminating Synths which are unused or at the end of their useful life.
 The value of the token is read from the system's central [ExchangeRates](ExchangeRates.md) contract.

 Purgeable synths were introduced by [SIP-3](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-3.md) in response to increasing gas costs associated with minting, and to allow faster reconfiguration of inverse synths.